DNC Logo

 Meaning and History

 This event is the basis for the election of the President of the United States and is held every four years.
 It is organized according to a strict scenario, but there are exceptions.
-For example, 2020 became such a year in connection with the coronavirus pandemic.
+For example, 2020 became such a year because of the coronavirus pandemic.
 All games have replaced the usual conventions with short online performances.

 The meeting took place from August 17 to 20 at the Wisconsin Center in Milwaukee, Wisconsin, and throughout the country.
-The convention was shorter than usual and was held remotely on a reduced program every day.
-During the meetings, the candidates for President and Vice President of the United States – Joe Biden and Kamala Harris (California Senator) were formally selected and approved.
+The convention was shorter than usual and held remotely, with a reduced daily program.
+During the meetings, the candidates for President and Vice President of the United States, Joe Biden and Kamala Harris (California Senator), were formally selected and approved.

-In fact, in 2020, the congress was virtual.
+In fact, in 2020, Congress was virtual.
 A roll call was conducted from the Wisconsin Center headquarters, and a limited number of papers were submitted.
-Key candidates spoke remotely from the Waterfront Chase Center and Wilmington, Delaware.
-The symbols of the Democratic National Convention change frequently: it is updated at the next end of the 4-year presidency and when the next elections are necessary.
+Key candidates spoke remotely from the Waterfront Chase Center in Wilmington, Delaware.
+The symbols of the Democratic National Convention change frequently: they are updated at the end of each 4-year presidency and when the next elections are necessary.

 2012

-The logo of the period consists of an impromptu circle.
-Its upper part is a light blue arch, which denotes the universal unifying sky, and the lower one is the red silhouettes of people, personifying the people.
-At the same time, the lower half of the circle is wider than the upper one due to the specifics of the human figures shown above the waist.
-Despite the sketchiness, it is seen that some of those present are attentively listening to the speakers’ speech, others are looking closely at their surroundings, and still, others raised their hands in solidarity.
+The period’s logo consists of an impromptu circle.
+Its upper part is a light-blue arch, which denotes the universal, unifying sky, and the lower part is the red silhouettes of people, personifying the people.
+At the same time, the lower half of the circle is wider than the upper half because of the human figures shown above the waist.
+Despite the sketchiness, some of those present are attentively listening to the speakers, others are closely observing their surroundings, and still others have raised their hands in solidarity.

 There are several inscriptions under the icon, arranged in three lines and executed in the grotesque font.
-The top is 2012 Democratic, the middle is National Convention, and the bottom is Charlotte, North Carolina.
+The top is the 2012 Democratic Convention, the middle is the National Convention, and the bottom is Charlotte, North Carolina.
 The first two rows are blue, the third red.

 2016